A Maryland Lawyer Can Help You Find a Gestational Carrier

 What Happens After a Match?

 [After a match], lawyers generally do the contract… and the contract fees are going to be under $5,000 for everybody.
-When the carrier is pregnant, then you have to get a birth order to insure the intended parents are on the birth certificate.
+When the carrier is pregnant, you have to get a birth order to ensure the intended parents are on the birth certificate.
 Our firm charges like $2,500 to do it.
 Some charge more, some less, but I’d say $3,000 or less.
 Most contracts take us about three to four weeks.
 We can do a rush if we absolutely have to, and we charge more.

 Then, we’re just available.
-And if something comes, up they can call us.
+And if something comes up, they can call us.
 We keep a file open until the baby is born.

 What do I do next?